openvinotoolkit/openvino/docs/IE_PLUGIN_DG/plugin_transformation_pipeline/low_precision_transformations/lpt_attributes.md

 >  - `Quantization alignment` - the attribute defines quantization granularity in runtime: per-channel or per-tensor quantization.
 >  - `Quantization granularity` - the attribute is set by plugin to define quantization granularity: per-channel or per-tensor quantization.
 >
-> `Required` attribute group checks if attribute usage is required to get an optimal model during transformation:
+> `Required` attribute group defines if attribute usage is required to get an optimal model during transformation:
 >  - `Yes` - the attribute is used by all OpenVINO plugins for low-precision optimization.
 >  - `No` - the attribute is used in a specific OpenVINO plugin.
 >
-> `Mutable` attribute group checks if transformation can update an existing attribute:
+> `Mutable` attribute group defines if transformation can update an existing attribute:
 >  - `Yes` - the attribute can be updated by the next transformations in the pipeline.
 But attribute update order is still important.
 >  - `No` - existing attribute can not be updated by the next transformation.
 Previous handled transformation has optimized a model according to the current value.